-Thus, to be sure, abstractions are present in mathematics, but their origin is in numeric structures/representations.
-Moreover, since they emerged in the course of the investigation of numeric structures, they must carry at the very least some limitations associated with this origin.
-Another example is what is probably the most central mathematical concept, the concept of a "space" of (numeric) functions.
-Although this set could potentially be endowed with many abstract (and non-linear) structures, what we see in mathematics is a particular dominating structure-the linear, or vector space, structure-inspired by corresponding "numeric" considerations.
+Another example is furnished by one of the most central mathematical concepts, the concept of a space of (numeric) functions.
+Although the underlying set could potentially be endowed with many abstract (and non-linear) structures, what we see in mathematics is a particular dominating structure-the linear, or vector space, structure-inspired by corresponding "numeric" considerations.
 And, of course, it couldn't be any other way: generalizations are always inspired by some concrete structure.